-The right to education might be enshrined within the country’s Constitution, yet it is a right that is not fully realised for most deaf children in South Africa.
+The right to education might be enshrined within the country’s Constitution, yet it is a right that is not fully realised for most children with hearing impairment in South Africa.

 Sadly, the prospect of a good education is often lost long before a child has even set foot in the classroom.
 According to a report by Stats SA in 2012, hearing impairment is the third-highest reported disability in South Africa, but identifying that a child has a hearing problem is not as easy as it sounds.

 The lack of universal newborn hearing screening (UNHS) in South Africa is the first challenge faced by children.
 It results in a late diagnosis of deafness or hearing impairment.
-There is currently no legislation in South Africa making UNHS mandatory and so it is not standard practice.
-Instead, the country follows targeted screening.
+There is currently no legislation in South Africa making UNHS mandatory, so it is not standard practice.
+Instead, the country follows the targeted screening.

-International guidelines suggest that screening for hearing loss is done at one-month-old at the latest and that an early intervention plan be implemented at no later than six months.
-In South Africa, this can happen any time after the age of two.
+International guidelines suggest that screening for hearing loss is done at one month old at the latest and that an early intervention plan be implemented at no later than six months.
+In South Africa, this can happen any time after age two.

-Birdsey has a master’s degree in neurodevelopment, but she is also the mother of three hearing-impaired children.
-Her personal experience led to her founding the Thrive Parent Support Group for families of children who are deaf or hearing impaired.
+Birdsey has a master’s degree in neurodevelopment but is also the mother of three hearing-impaired children.
+Her personal experience led to her founding the Thrive Parent Support Group for families of deaf or hearing impaired children.

 This was also Birdsey’s personal experience.
 Her twins, Hadassah and Tahlita, were diagnosed when they were three years old.

 “They were about two and a half when I started getting worried.
 And everybody kept telling me that I was being paranoid.
 But our closest friends had their first child, literally a week apart from our twins.
 I couldn’t get over the difference between what my kids were able to do verbally and what their child was doing.”